Keeler-Spear/Mathematics/README.md

 # Constraints

   The only notable constraint for this project was time.
 As I used it as an educational opportunity, my work corresponded to my learning of certain numerical methods in class, resulting in a work period of roughly one week per method(s).
-Due to this, much of my code is unoptimized (while it is insanely fast for the problems I usually solve, it is inefficient for larger problems), and not every method I wanted to code was implemented, such as stationary matrix methods.
+Due to this, much of my code is unoptimized (while it is insanely fast for the problems I usually solve, it is inefficient for larger problems).

 # Contributions

   Outside of the Java libraries used and the MeersenneTwister class, the code is entirely my own.
 The theory and formulas behind the methods implemented were taught to me by my Numerical Analysis I professor and my Linear Algebra professor.
 However, Mathematics.Calculus.java’s leftSidedThreePoint (double f0, double f1, double f2, double h) and rightSidedThreePoint (double f0, double fm1, double fm2, double h) formulas were derived on my own.

-  # Favorite Algorithm
+  # Favorite Algorithms

   Of the algorithms I have coded, generalized gradient descent (linearReg in Mathematics.Regression.java) is my favorite.
 It can calculate the least squares fit of any data set, including those of multiple variables, and model it with the functions provided.
 For simplicity, I have created a couple of function sets under Mathematics.BasisFunctions.

+  Besided gradient descent, my other favorite algorithm is my Predictor-Corrector 4 method (pc in Mathematics.ODE.java).
+It's extremely accurate, efficient, and stable, a perfect method for modeling dynamic systems.